 For defined benefit retirement plans, the cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 Re-measurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding net interest), is reflected immediately in the Balance Sheet with a charge or credit recognised in other comprehensive income in the period in which they occur.
-The re-measurements of the net other comprehensive income in the period in which they arise.
+The re-measurements of the net defined benefit liability are recognised directly in the other comprehensive income in the period in which they arise.
 Past service cost is recognised in the Statement of Profit and Loss in the period of a plan amendment.
 Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.
 Defined benefit costs are categorised as follows: